Small Dog

 TENDS Superfood Pops are made from popped lotus seeds — light, crunchy, and designed to use less of the daily budget.

-Over 70% of each Pop is the seed itself — with simple flavours dogs actually enjoy.
+The main ingredient of each Pop is the seed itself — with simple flavours dogs actually enjoy.

 TENDS snack packaging with small, round treats placed in front